IkigaiSense/vita-hw/README.md

 ## Reference

 To set up the build environment, at least you have to build Adafruit nRF Utility and make it available in your PATH.
+Python3 is required.
 Then you may need NordicSemi nrfprog.

 ```
 ~/Adafruit_nRF52_nrfutil/nordicsemi/dist